MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 > - **Create segmentation through isolation boundaries to contain breach**.
 Apply _segmentation of identity_, for example, implement role-based access control (RBAC) to assign specific permissions based on roles.
 Follow the principle of least privilege to limit access rights to only what's necessary.
 Also create _segmentation at the network level_.
 For example, [inject App Service Apps in an Azure Virtual Network](/azure/app-service/web-sites-integrate-with-vnet) for isolation and define network security groups to filter traffic.
 >
->   App Service Plan offers the App Service Environment (ASE) SKU that provides a higher degree of isolation.
+>   App Service Plan offers the App Service Environment (ASE) tier that provides a higher degree of isolation.
 With ASE, you get dedicated compute and network.
 >
 > - **Apply access controls on identities** to restrict both _inward access to the Web App_ and _outward access from the Web App_ to other resources.
 This helps maintain the overall workload's security posture.
 >